-- University of Cambridge International Examinations (CIE) sends a computer-printed Coursework mark sheet MS1 to each Centre (in late March for the June examination and in early October for the November examination) showing the names and index numbers of each candidate.
-Transfer the total internally moderated mark for each candidate from the Coursework Assessment Summary Form to the computer-printed Coursework mark sheet MS1. - The top copy of the computer-printed Coursework mark sheet MS1 must be despatched in the specially provided envelope to arrive as soon as possible at CIE but no later than 30 April for the June examination and 31 October for the November examination. αi - Send samples of the candidates' work covering the full ability range, with the corresponding Individual Candidate Record Cards, this summary form and the second copy of MS1, to reach CIE by 30 April for the June examination and 31 October for the November examination. ω. - Experiment Forms, Work Sheets and Marking Schemes must be included for each assessed task for each of skills C1 to C4 inclusive.
-4. - For each of skills C2, C3 and C4, Centres must send three examples of a high mark, three examples of an intermediate mark and three examples of a low mark i.e. 27 examples in total.
-The examples must be from at least ten candidates and must have contributed to the final mark of those candidates.
-5. - If there is more than one teaching group, the sample should include examples from each group.
-6 - If there are 10 or fewer candidates submitting Coursework, send all the Coursework that contributed to the final mark for every candidate.
-7. - Photocopies of the samples may be sent but candidates' original work, with marks and comments from the teacher, is preferred. ω. - The samples should be arranged separately, by tasks, for each of skills C2, C3 and C4, the skill suitably identified and in some mark order, e.g. high to low. (a) 6 - The pieces of work for each skill should not be stapled together, nor should individual sheets be enclosed in plastic wallets. a - Each piece of work should be clearly labelled with the skill being assessed, Centre name, candidate name and index number and the mark awarded.
-For each task, supply the information request in B.4 above. ပ - CIE reserves the right to ask for further samples of Coursework.
+- 1. University of Cambridge International Examinations (CIE) sends a computer-printed Coursework mark sheet MS1 to each Centre (in late March for the June examination and in early October for the November examination) showing the names and index numbers of each candidate.
+Transfer the total internally moderated mark for each candidate from the Coursework Assessment Summary Form to the computer-printed Coursework mark sheet MS1. - 2.
+The top copy of the computer-printed Coursework mark sheet MS1 must be despatched in the specially provided envelope to arrive as soon as possible at CIE but no later than 30 April for the June examination and 31 October for the November examination. - 3.
+CIE will select a list of candidates whose work is required for external moderation.
+As soon as this list is received, send candidates' work, with the corresponding Individual Candidate Record Cards, this summary form and the second copy of MS1, to CIE. - 4.
+Experiment Forms, Work Sheets and Marking Schemes must be included for each task that has contributed to the final mark of these candidates. - 5.
+Photocopies of the samples may be sent but candidates' original work, with marks and comments from the teacher, is preferred. - 6. (a) The pieces of work for each skill should not be stapled together, nor should individual sheets be enclosed in plastic wallets. - (b) Each piece of work should be clearly labelled with the skill being assessed, Centre name, candidate name and index number and the mark awarded.
+For each task, supply the information requested in B.4 above. - 7.
+CIE reserves the right to ask for further samples of Coursework.

-SCIENCES Experiment Form IGCSE 2008
+SCIENCES Experiment Form IGCSE 2010